 But more recently Benders has traded it all in to focus on mastering his Eurorack modular synthesis rig: A giant, colourful wall of wires and lights—an orchestra in its own way with Benders leading the flow.

 It’s not a journey he takes on alone either.
-Benders live streams his entire process via Twitch, YouTube and Facebook channels.
-He even invites viewers to ask questions live and control the rig during marathon jam sessions that often last several hours.
+Benders live streams his entire process via Twitch, YouTube and Facebook channels, inviting viewers and listeners to ask questions live and control the rig during marathon jam sessions that often last several hours.

 His open approach to creating and sharing is refreshing in the often intimidating world of modular and brings complicated subjects down to earth for the enjoyment of casual fans and seasoned modular heads alike.

 Benders let us into his modular world long enough to capture his thoughts on the importance of live streaming, his growing community, favourite Eurorack companies and the popularity explosion of the Eurorack format.

 ” even though I did not have any experience with analog synths.
 The myth surrounding them was just that it would make everything sound awesome and that I would need it.